 Step 2.
 Installing Google Chrome Web Browser on CentOS

-Now, run the following command to install Google Chrome RPM package file using the dnf package manager:
+Now, run the following command to install the Google Chrome RPM package file using the

 Step 3.
 Accessing Google Chrome Web Browser.

-Once the installation of google-chrome is complete you can start Chrome browser from GNU applications menu, Alternatively from a command line terminal by executing a following command:
+Once the installation of google-chrome is complete you can start the Chrome browser from the GNU applications menu, Alternatively from a command-line terminal by executing the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed Google Chrome.
-Thanks for using this tutorial for installing Google Chrome web browser control panel in CentOS 7 system.
+Thanks for using this tutorial for installing the Google Chrome web browser control panel in CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Google Chrome website.